arrawatia/CarND-PID-Control-Project/writeup.md

 ## Reflection

-Describe the effect each of the P, I, D components had in your implementation.
+**Criterion: Describe the effect each of the P, I, D components had in your implementation.**

 ### P-controller
 A proportional controller (P-controller) corrects the cross-track error and steers the car toward the center line.
 When a P-Controller is used, the car overshoots the central line and drives off the road.